setap-group-b/to-do-list/docs/index.md

             * This is visible in [`'/src/components/Sidebar`](#srccomponentssidebar)

       * ### src/components/TestButton/index.jsx
+         * Simply returns a button used for testing

       * ### src/components/Todo/index.jsx
+         * `Todo({ type, listId, task })` contains the html and React components to render a single Todo item on the `'Home/Dashboard/List/Todo'` page.
+         * The `'Accordion'` descriptors represent the components ability to 'extend' and show its content [**read more here...**](https://react-bootstrap.netlify.app/docs/components/accordion/).

       * ### src/components/TodoForm/index.jsx
+         * `TodoForm({ formAction, initialData, listId, listType })` contains the html and React components for rendering a form capable of establishing a new task for a todo list
+         * Each field has the necessary error handling and input validators to limit issues when submitting using the built in handlers

       * ### src/components/Todos/index.jsx
+         * `Todos({ type = "list", listId })` pulls the user's current todo lists and maps them to the appropriate fields of the `<Accordion/>` component (e.g. assigning title to the accordion's head and the content to its initially hidden section).

       * ### src/components/ui
+         *
          * ### src/components/ui/button.jsx
          * ### src/components/ui/card.jsx
          * ### src/components/ui/theme-provider.jsx